Tips on Writing Effective Nominations

 Introduce Your Nominee:

 - Include a brief description of your nominee’s typical responsibilities.
-Provide specific details of a situation or example of how your nominee excelled, served as a mentor, detailed accomplishments that have impacted the university and its mission.
+Provide specific details or an example of how your nominee excelled, served as a mentor, had an impact on the university and its mission.

-- Details allow the committee to understand how/why your nominee had an impact and made a difference.
+- Details allow the committee to understand how nominees have had an impact and made a difference.

 - Always tie the nomination back to the criteria.